Zero-dimensional models for gravitational and scalar QED decoherence: Introduction

-Quantization might then proceed through the derivation of a master equation for the density matrix of the scalar matter system, with the (assumed for simplicity) thermal gravitational environmental degrees of freedom traced out.
+Quantization might then proceed through the derivation of a master equation for the density matrix of the scalar matter system, with the (assumed for simplicity) thermal gravitational environmental degrees of freedom traced out \cite{blencowe2013,anastopoulos2013,oniga2016}.
 Alternatively, a quantum Langevin equation might be derived for the scalar matter field operator, again with the gravitational environment integrated out.
 One route to obtaining such effective equations is the closed time path integral approach, which is particularly suited to field systems \cite{calzetta2008}.

-However, as a coupled system-environment field theory with a gauge symmetry (i.e., general coordinate invariance), the derivation of the quantum gravitational decoherence dynamics presents additional technical and conceptual challenges beyond the usual system-environment models considered in non-relativistic quantum mechanics.
-Technical challenges involve the necessity for making various approximations in order to solve for the reduced system dynamics.
+However, as a coupled system-environment field theory with a non-quadratic interaction and a gauge symmetry (i.e., general coordinate invariance), the derivation of the quantum gravitational decoherence dynamics presents additional challenges beyond the usual system-environment models considered in non-relativistic quantum mechanics \cite{carmichael1999,petruccione2002,gardiner2004}.
+One challenge involves the necessity for making various approximations in order to solve for the reduced system dynamics.
 For example, in the usual open quantum systems analyses, it is assumed that the system$+$environment is initially in a product state, e.g., the system is in a superposition of two distinct wavepacket or energy states and the environment is in a thermal state.
 Such a product state can result in an initial ``burst" of decoherence that depends on the upper cut-off physics of the environment, which in the case of gravity is unknown.
-Furthermore, a Born and possibly Markovian approximation is made, where the influence of the environment on the system is treated perturbatively to lowest non-trivial order, while the environment is assumed to respond rapidly relative to the system dynamics timescale.
+Furthermore, a Born and possibly Markovian approximation is made \cite{carmichael1999,petruccione2002,gardiner2004}, where the influence of the environment on the system is treated perturbatively to lowest non-trivial order, while the environment is assumed to respond rapidly relative to the system dynamics timescale.